steffenmueller4/steffenmueller4.github.io/_posts/2025-02-09-modulith-trend.md

 ## Acknowledgements

-Huge thanks go to the entire product and development team of [HUK-Autowelt](https://www.huk-autowelt.de) for the awesome work.
+Huge thanks go to the entire product and development team of [HUK-Autowelt](https://www.huk-autowelt.de) for their outstanding work.